 First and foremost, realize that in the age of leptin, we know that a great deal of metabolism is regulated by body fat stores.
 Quite in fact, as body fat drops, it is the loss of body fat that contributes significantly to the drop in resting energy expenditure.
 This isn’t due to the actual calorie burn of fat cells (which is quite low) but rather due to what’s happening hormonally (primarily the drop in leptin).

 In any case, first let me state that pregnancy is neither my area of interest nor expertise.
-I touch only on it like twice in the forthcoming women’s book and can only comment so much here.
+I touch only on it like twice in the The Women’s Book Vol 1 and can only comment so much here.
 But a lot changes in pregnancy and the basic fact is that at least part of why women store more fat than men (and specifically in the lower body) is due to the crucial importance of body fat during pregnancy and breastfeeding.

 Fat is used preferentially towards the end of pregnancy for fuel and fuels breastfeeding; quite in fact the normally difficult mobilization of lower body fat reverses itself with that fat becoming easier to mobilize (years ago I played with the idea of trying to mimick the hormonal situation of breastfeeding to cause this but the project went nowhere).